Day's Theorem is sharp for $n$ even

-(b) Similarly, the variety with a $2$-alvin term satisfying no further equation has no specular term distinct from the second projection, in particular, no specular $2$-alvin term.
-The variety with a Maltsev term (for permutability) satisfying no further equation has no specular Maltsev term.
-The variety with a minority term satisfying no further equation has no specular minority term.
+(b) Similarly, the variety with a $2$-alvin operation satisfying no further equation has no specular term distinct from the second projection, in particular, no specular $2$-alvin term.
+The variety with a Maltsev operation (for permutability) satisfying no further equation has no specular Maltsev term.
+The variety with a minority operation satisfying no further equation has no specular minority term.

 (c) It is likely that examples similar to (a) - (b) above can be worked out for every even $n >2$.
 On the other hand, we do not know examples of \emph{locally finite} $n$-distributive varieties which are not specular $n$-distributive.